 - April – The lab participated in the outreach activities of the Imperial Festival, with a stand in the Flowers building on Saturday 28th April

 - April – Giorgio was interviewed by pupils of the Bishop Stopford School for a piece about science in the school magazine.
 You can read the article here.

-- March – As part of the Science Week, Giorgio met students of the Latchmere Primary School in Kingston Upon Thames to explain what a Scientist does and how to become one.
+- March – As part of the Science Week, Giorgio met year-3 students of the Latchmere Primary School in Kingston Upon Thames to explain what a Scientist does and how to become one.
 Lots of lovely raised hands were seen!

 - September – Together with a group of 20 international artists and three scientists, Giorgio took part to an art/science exhibition on the nature of dreams in London.
 More information at http://www.in-dreams.org.

 - June – Giorgio gave a TEDx talk organised by the WycombeAbbey school.
 The title of the talk was “Facts and dogmas of sleep: what we know and what we think we know, but we don’t”.
 The talk is available on the homepage.

-- March – Anne led some Biology Workshops for A-level students in the Wohl Reach Out Lab at Imperial (They learned Bradman assay, SDS-Page, and Thin-layer chromatography)
+- March – Anne led a few Biology Workshops for A-level students in the Wohl Reach Out Lab at Imperial (They learned Bradman assay, SDS-Page, and Thin-layer chromatography)

 - April – Giorgio gave a seminar at the Tonbridge boarding school